vaughnparker/spherical-distance/Step4.md

 - Using the dot product to relate coordinates to angles (accepting one theorem about how dot products work)
 - Simplifying with algebra and the cosine difference identity

-While we relied on one significant theorem (the dot product angle formula), the rest followed from elementary geometry and trigonometry.
+While we relied on one key theorem (the dot product angle formula from Appendix B), everything else followed from basic geometry, trigonometry, and algebra - that is, "first principles."
 Pretty amazing how these pieces fit together!

+---

+## Want to See It in Action?

+We've derived the formula—now let's use it!
+See [Step 5: A Worked Example](Step5_example.md) to calculate the actual distance between two cities and verify the formula works.